 10 Early Signs of Parkinson’s Disease

 Because Parkinson’s disease is a progressive condition, it can be difficult to spot the early warning signs.
-However, we have compiled a list of 10 of the most common early signs and symptoms of the disease, according to the National Parkinson Foundation.
+However, we’ve put together a list of 10 of the most common early signs and symptoms of the disease, according to the National Parkinson Foundation.

 Many Parkinson’s disease patients find that their handwriting suddenly becomes very small.
 The way you write may also have changed if you are in the early stages of the condition.